Girl Disrupted

 Girl Disrupted is the debut studio album by American recording artist Sevyn Streeter.
 The album was released on July 7, 2017, through Atlantic Records.
 The album was preceded by the release of three singles—"My Love for You", "Before I Do" and "Fallen".

-The album charted at number thirty-six on the Billboard 200 and number forty-four on the Top R&B/Hip-Hop Albums chart.
+The album charted at number ninety-two on the Billboard 200 and number forty-four on the Top R&B/Hip-Hop Albums chart.

 Background and promotion

 On March 9, 2015, the album's title was announced as On the Verge via Streeter's Instagram account, "ON THE VERGE the moment before something great happens… you can feel it!
 This album is my "something great".
 My thoughts, desires, fears, tears, emotional ups, downs, good times, drunken nights and unforgettable memories all rolled up into on body of work."
 On November 29, 2016, Streeter announced a preliminary release date and the title for Girl Disrupted, scheduled to be January 27, 2017.
 The title is a reference and a nod to the 1999 psychological drama film Girl, Interrupted with, as Streeter says, "this crazy industry" as a stand-in for the bizarre cast of characters at the movie's mental hospital: "I love that movie and always watch it in bed.
 But one night, for some reason, the story connected to me in a different way.
 It was like, ‘God, that's me and this crazy music industry.’
 I'm not interrupted — just ‘disrupted.’"

 On January 19, 2017, in an interview with Hip Hop Weekly, she revealed the collaborations on the album: "I have a record with August Alsina called 'Been A Minute,' I have a record with Ty Dolla $ign called 'Fallen,' I have a record with Dave East, I got a record with Jeremih, and I got a couple of more surprises imma keep in my back pocket."
 On June 7, 2017, Streeter announced the release date of the album along with the artwork via her Instagram account.
 The following day the track listing was announced.